JeffIrwin/maph/README.md

 Choose your colormap file and colormap name.
 Otherwise, the default colormap is a full-spectrum red-to-red HSV rainbow.

 Set a globbed path to your GPX files.
-If you don't have data, some stripped-down samples are included in data/export\_0/.
+If you don't have data, some stripped-down samples are included in [data/export\_0/](data/export_0/).

 By default, maph will snap to the bounds of your data.
 If you have worked out in multiple cities, this won't be very helpful.
 To zoom in, set lattitudes and longitudes with `Min x`, ..., `Max y`.
 Google maps can be helpful for finding the coordinates that you want.

+Here is an example:

+    {
+    	"Image size x"      : 3840,
+    	"Image size y"      : 2160,

+    	"Colormap file"     : "submodules/colormaps/ColorMaps5.0.0.xml",
+    	"Colormap name"     : "Black-Body Radiation",

+    	"GPX files"         : "data/export_0/activities/*.gpx",
+    	"Min x"             : -80.95,
+    	"Max x"             : -80.857,
+    	"Min y"             : -14.414,
+    	"Max y"             : -14.30,

+    	"Verbosity"         : 0,
+    	"File name prefix"  : "example-2a"
+    }

 ## Run

     ./target/maph data/input_1.json

 Maph will write the results to a PNG file.
-A couple examples are below:
+A couple examples are below (we did the maph):

 ![Viridis colormap](https://raw.githubusercontent.com/JeffIrwin/maph/master/data/expected-output/example-1a.png)

 ![Black-body radiation colormap](https://raw.githubusercontent.com/JeffIrwin/maph/master/data/expected-output/example-2a.png)

 ![Blue to red rainbow colormap](https://raw.githubusercontent.com/JeffIrwin/maph/master/data/expected-output/example-3a.png)